-The dangers in having institutions or their agents exercise unilateral authority over patenting and other IP negotiations are illustrated by a cautionary tale summarized by Siddhartha Mukherjee in his 2010 book The Emperor of all Maladies: A Biography of Cancer.
-In the late 1980s, Brian Drucker, a young faculty member at Boston's Harvard-allied Dana-Farber Cancer Institute, was investigating chronic myelogenous leukemia (CML), a disease that affected only a few thousand people annually but was incurable and had only a three to five year life expectancy after diagnosis.
+The dangers in having institutions or their agents exercise unilateral authority over patenting and other intellectual property decisions are illustrated in a cautionary tale summarized by Siddhartha Mukherjee in his 2010 book The Emperor of All Maladies: A Biography of Cancer.
+In the late 1980s, Brian Drucker, a young faculty member at Boston's Harvard University-allied Dana-Farber Cancer Institute, was investigating chronic myelogenous leukemia (CML), a disease that affected only a few thousand people annually but was incurable, leaving those it did affect with a life expectancy after diagnosis of only three to five years.
 Drucker wanted to determine whether drugs might intervene in the cancer's genetics.
-Ciba-Geigy scientists had synthesized a number of promising compounds now held in the firm's freezer in Basel, Switzerland.
-Drucker proposed a collaboration between Ciba-Geigy and the Dana-Farber Cancer Institute to test those compounds in patients but, according to Mukherjee's account, "the agreement fell apart; the legal teams in Basel and Boston could not reach agreeable terms . . . scientists and lawyers could not partner with each other to bring these drugs to patients."
-It was not until Drucker moved to Portland's Oregon Health and Science University in 1993 that he was able to get independent authority from an academic institution to move his research forward.
+Scientists at the pharmaceutical company Ciba-Geigy had synthesized a number of promising compounds, which were held in the firm's freezer in Basel, Switzerland.
+Drucker proposed a collaboration between Ciba-Geigy and the Dana-Farber Cancer Institute to test those compounds in patients, but, according to Mukherjee's account, "the agreement fell apart; the legal teams in Basel and Boston could not reach agreeable terms. . . .
+Scientists and lawyers could not partner with each other to bring these drugs to patients."3 It was not until Drucker moved to Portland's Oregon Health and Science University in 1993 that he was able to get independent authority from an academic institution to move his research forward.

-One of the Ciba-Geigy compounds showed dramatic results in the lab, but because CML afflicts only a few thousand patients a year in the US the company questioned whether it was worth the investment.
-Ciba-Geigy had meanwhile fused with Sandoz to form Novartis, and eventually the new company agreed to synthesize the experimental drug- Gleevac-for patient testing.
+One of the Ciba-Geigy compounds had shown dramatic results in the lab, but because CML afflicts only a few thousand patients a year in the United States, the company questioned whether further research was worth the investment.
+Ciba-Geigy had meanwhile merged with Sandoz to form Novartis, and eventually the new company agreed to synthesize the experimental drug-Gleevac-for patient testing.
 The results were dramatic: Drucker witnessed dozens of deep remissions.
-Today the drug is so effective that the cumulative number of surviving patients is significant: "As of 2009, CML patients treated with Gleevac are expected to survive an average of thirty years after their diagnosis . . . within the next decade, 250,000 people will be living with CML in America."
+Today the drug is so effective that the cumulative number of surviving patients is significant: "As of 2009, CML patients treated with Gleevac are expected to survive an average of thirty years after their diagnosis. . . .
+Within the next decade, 250,000 people will be living with CML in America."

-As this account reminds us, faculty and administrators can fulfill an important shared governance role by collaboratively establishing the university-wide protocols that will manage faculty inventions so they simultaneously protect the best interests of the faculty, the university, and the national science and research communities, while promoting technological innovation, public health, economic development, and the public good.
-The AAUP recommends that faculty senates, together with their university administration, consider adoption of Principles 11-20 below to ensure that academic inventions and IP management advance all these goals while protecting academic freedom.
+As this account reminds us, faculty members and administrators can fulfill an important shared governance role by collaboratively establishing the university-wide protocols for managing faculty inventions that will protect the best interests of the faculty, the university, and the national science and research communities while also promoting technological innovation, public health, economic development, and the public good.
+The AAUP recommends that faculty senates, together with their university administration, consider adoption of principles 11-21, delineated below in section V, to ensure that academic inventions and intellectual property management advance all these goals while protecting academic freedom.